SainsburyWellcomeCentre/Pyper/doc/source/troubleshooting.rst

       In that case, the frames will be averaged and the signal n*SD above average used for tracking.
       Please consider using high SD numbers in the case where background is detected.

 I performed the tracking but no coordinates appear in the 'Analyse' tab
 -----------------------------------------------------------------------
     - Make sure that you select the proper mode (tracking or recording) via the UI tickboxes and select update.

 I changed some parameters but the tracking is not affected
 ----------------------------------------------------------
-    - The tracking can only run in a non interactive way.
+    - Prior to v2.0, the tracking could only run in a non interactive way.
+      This is not the case anymore since v2.0.
-      You need to click the stop button and play again after changing parameters (ref, threshold...) except for the type of frame displayed.
+      With versions < 2.0, you need to click the stop button and play again after changing parameters (ref, threshold...) except for the type of frame displayed.

 I see two ROIs
 --------------